TwilioDevEd/authy2fa-flask/README.md

 ### Local development

-This project is built using the [Flask](http://flask.pocoo.org/) web framework.
+This project is built using the [Flask](http://flask.pocoo.org/) web framework and the SQlite3 database.
-For now it only runs on Python 2.7 (not 3.4+).

 1. To run the app locally, first clone this repository and `cd` into it.